XiaoShen-Tina/MGS-4701-W01/README.md

 ### Sampling note
 #### Reddit
+The Reddit data do not represent all BA, DA, or analytics interview experiences.
+They only reflect experiences that users chose to share publicly on the selected Reddit communities and that could be found using our search terms.
+Because the same post may appear under different keywords, duplicate URLs are removed during data cleaning.
+The keyword search may also return some less relevant posts or miss relevant posts that use different wording.
+We will review the collected posts before using them in the final analysis.
 #### Nowcoder
 The Nowcoder dataset is not a random sample of all BA/DA interviews.
 The records included in the pilot depend on the selected search terms, Nowcoder's search and ranking system, the interview experiences that users choose to share publicly, and the availability of historical posts.
 The same post may also appear in more than one search query.
 Duplicate records are therefore removed using stable identifiers, primarily UUID and content ID.
 A keyword-based rule is used for preliminary relevance screening.
 A post is marked as a candidate when its title or content contains at least one BA/DA/analytics-related role term and at least one interview-related term.
 This automated screening may contain false positives or miss relevant posts, so it will be followed by manual validation before the final analysis.